phrugsa-limbunlom/phrugsa-limbunlom/README.md

 I am passionate about developing AI-driven software solutions to address business challenges and drive growth.
 My primary focus is creating software that seamlessly integrates Generative and Agentic AI to optimize and enhance business processes.
 I also aim to develop user-friendly software that can solve real-world challenges and make it more convenient for users without a technical background.

 ## Research Interest
-My research interest focuses on enhancing cognitive function in the current machine intelligence system.
-I am interested in researching approaches to tackle reasoning challenges in current LLM and multimodal, especially vision-related tasks.
+My research interests focus on enhancing cognitive function in the current machine intelligence system.
+I am also interested in researching approaches to tackle reasoning challenges in current LLM and multimodal systems, especially vision-related tasks.
 I am currently studying the feasibility of leveraging Joint-embedding predictive architecture (JEPA) and energy-based models to address such problems.
-I aim to build an intelligence system that requires a small training sample for learning new situations.
+I aim to build an intelligence system that requires a small training sample to learn new situations.

 I have developed a research proposal outlining my idea.
-Please feel free to contact me at phrugsa.lim@gmail.com for a discussion.
+Please feel free to contact me at phrugsa.lim@gmail.com to discuss it.

 ## Others
 A collection of algorithms implemented by Java ([algoj](https://github.com/phrugsa-limbunlom/algoj)), Scala ([algos](https://github.com/phrugsa-limbunlom/algos)), and Python ([algopy](https://github.com/phrugsa-limbunlom/algopy)) for practicing. [![LeetCode user phrugsa-lim](https://img.shields.io/badge/dynamic/json?style=flat&labelColor=black&color=%23ffa116&label=Solved&query=solvedOverTotal&url=https%3A%2F%2Fleetcode-badge.vercel.app%2Fapi%2Fusers%2Fphrugsa-lim&logo=leetcode&logoColor=yellow)](https://leetcode.com/phrugsa-lim/)